snkashis/android-docs/src/pages/maps/overview/styling-map.md

 description: "Learn how to use the Mapbox Maps SDK for Android to change your map style to a custom style or a pre-made style made by the talented Mapbox cartography team."
 ---

-The maps SDK allows full customization when it comes to displaying your map.
+The Maps SDK for Android allows full customization when it comes to displaying your map.
 This means you can brand the map with the colors, icons, and fonts that match your apps UI.
 The customization can either be done using [Mapbox Studio](https://www.mapbox.com/help/studio-manual/) or during runtime using the [Runtime Styling APIs](https://www.mapbox.com/android-docs/map-sdk/overview/runtime-styling/).

 ## Changing the default style